MattCJones/optionset/README.rst

 Using your favorite scripting language, it is convenient to glue this program into more advanced option variation routines to create parameter sweeps and case studies.
-While this program is generally called from the command line, it is also possible to directly import this functionality into a Python script.
+While this program is generally called as a shell command, it is also possible to directly import this functionality into a Python script.

 .. code-block:: python

+    # Inside notional Python script
     from optionset import optionset
     optionset(['~nu', 'water'])  # set kinematic viscosity to that of water